DMooij/programmeerproject/PROCESS.md

 - map legend updates values depending on import/export
 - clean up code to make it more general and useable for the slider, if I have time to implement it
 - TO DO: Hover for donut chart, slider?

+## Day 12 - 19 June 2018

+- Hover on donut to enlarge the segment works, enlarging the text on hover does not work yet
+- Slider to change year data for the map works